 During a virtual convening on August 12, the White House issued a call to action for community foundations to accelerate efforts to identify and fund “last-mile” outreach efforts that can assist non-filer families in enrolling to receive the CTC.
 EITC Funders Network, in partnership with CFON and CFLeads, rapidly responded to this call to action to quickly stand up the Community Outreach and Opportunity Fund (CO-OP Fund).
 The purpose of the CO-OP Fund is to engage community foundations between September 2021 and April 2022 to help ensure that as many families as possible receive the full Child Tax Credit (CTC) and Earned Income Tax Credit (EITC) benefits they are eligible for, as quickly and as easily as possible.

-The CO-OP Fund is generously supported by a number of charitable foundations including Charles and Lynn Schusterman Family Philanthropies, the Rockefeller Foundation and The Annie E. Casey Foundation.
+The CO-OP Fund is generously supported by a number of charitable foundations including Charles and Lynn Schusterman Family Philanthropies, the Rockefeller Foundation, The Annie E. Casey Foundation, and the Bill & Melinda Gates Foundation.
 The CO-OP Fund is staffed by the EITC Funders Network and is guided in partnership with Community Foundation Opportunity Network (CFON) and CFLeads.
-To learn more about the EITC Funders Network and access tax credits outreach information and tools for community foundations visit our website.

 The expansions of the federal CTC and EITC present a critical opportunity to dramatically improve financial stability for families with low income.
 However, these expansions can only achieve their goals if families know about the credits, are able to enroll, and can get their taxes done in free and non-predatory settings.